yourbasic/api/README.md

 a license can be legally used only by its author.

-If your're looking for paying customers, you may want to seek legal advice on licensing.
+If your're looking for paying customers, you may want to seek proper legal advice on licensing.
 However, to turn your project into free and open-source software is easy: just put the proper license text in the right places.